-10. Amendment to Article VIII, Section 1(b) of the By-Laws
+10. Amendment of By-Laws

 Stockholders will be asked to vote to approve and ratify the amendment to Section 1(b) of Article VIII of the Amended By-Laws, relating to the disposition of net earnings in favor of the officers of China Bank, as approved by the Board of Directors on February 1, 2023.
-The amendment will afford the Bank more flexibility going forward, and at the same time share with its employees more definitively the financial growth the Bank has enjoyed in recent years.
-The amended provision of the By-Laws reads: